 - The ability to provide automatic transcription and captions for audio and video files to give immediate access to students, employees and consumers

-- Creating more efficiencies that allow companies, such as legal agencies, to scale by providing more services to more clients quickly
+- Improved efficiencies that allow companies, such as legal agencies, to scale their operations and provide more services to more clients quickly

 - Easier documentation and hands-free note taking to help students and professionals